vistuleB/wly/writerly/README.md

 |> ASecondTag

-    Writerly files can have multiple root-level tags.
+    Writerly files can have multiple top-level nodes.
+    This document contains three top-level nodes: 'SomeTag', 'ASecondTag', as well as...

+...this paragraph.
+A sibling of 'SomeTag' and 'ASecondTag'.
 ```

 In particular: